dannypsnl/dannypsnl.github.io/posts/2018-06-22-error-is-value.md

   - errors
 ---

-I think most of Gopher had read [error-handling-and-go](https://blog.golang.org/error-handling-and-go)
+I think most Gopher had read [error-handling-and-go](https://blog.golang.org/error-handling-and-go).
 Has anyone had watched [Go Lift](https://www.youtube.com/watch?v=1B71SL6Y0kA)?
 Let's getting start from **Go Lift**!
 The point of **Go Lift** is: Error is Value.
 Of course, we know this fact.
-But do you really understand what that means?
+Do you really understand what that means?
 In **Go Lift**, **John Cinnamond** mentions a trick about wrapping the error by command executor.
 For example, we create a connection to `server:6666` by TCP.

 ```go
 conn := net.Dial("tcp", "server:6666")
 ```

 Can we?
 Ah..., No!

-Correct code is
+The correct code is:

 ```go
 conn, err := net.Dial("tcp", "server:6666")